formival/formival-site/README.md

-## Formly Documentation
+## Formival Documentation

-Website and Docs for the Formly project.
+Website and Docs for the Formival project.